 - Damage to the car resulting from an accident

-- Damage resulting from misuse of the car
+- Damage resulting from misuse of your car

-- Items that tend to wear out over overtime, such as brake pads and tires
+- Items that tend to wear out over time, such as brake pads and tires

 Types of car warranties